4dcu-be/4dcu.be/_posts/2021-01-16-Bluetooth-Speaker.md

 ---

-Since seeing a Bluetooth Speaker build by [The Smuggler's Room] I have been planning to do one my self, here I'll discuss the electronics, putting everything in a 3D printed case and painting it will be for the next.
+Since seeing a Bluetooth Speaker build by [The Smuggler's Room] I have been planning to do one my self, here I'll discuss the electronics.
+Putting everything in a 3D printed case and painting it will be for the [next]({% post_url 2021-02-22-Bluetooth-Speaker %}).
 My build will be a little different from theirs, so I'll include details here.

 **Parts Needed**